 And it’s the key differentiator in Industry 4.0.
 It’s what separates humans from machines.

 What Drives Business Success in Industry 4.0?

 The world is changing, and so is business.

-What caused individuals and companies to succeed in the past is different to what drives success now.
-The most valued and vital human contribution are the skills that machines cannot easily replace.
+What caused individuals and companies to succeed in the past is different from what drives success now.
+The most valued and vital human contribution is the skills that machines cannot easily replace.